TheThing/treelogger4mongo/README.md

 What we get from this is a root log entry with the message "About to process ... users.".
 However, this is where treelogger comes strong in, each log message after that is applied like a branch to that root log entry.

-A sample output would be a log that looks something like this:
+A sample output would be a log structure in mongo that looks something like this:

     About to process 2 users
     ├───Processing John Doe {username: johndoe, email: }